You are here

 The programme will run for three years, taking place over the 2017, 2018 & 2019 Festivals, with one mentee selected for each of the three festivals.
 Each mentee will be engaged by the Festival on a full time basis for one year, receive an annual salary and will have the costs of travel to other festivals and events covered.

-Applications for the International Festival Mentor Programme are now open and you can apply here.
+Applications for the International Festival Mentor Programme are now closed.